CuihaiYou/gragrassland-growth-peak-code/README.md

 - `factorial_experiment_RF.R` – Implementation of factorial experiments using the random forest model.

 ## data
-- the directory contains demo data of EAS regions
+- the directory contains demo data of EAS region

 ## Usage
 1. Clone the repository: